 Online sales for cosmetics brands are becoming more and more important and the cosmetics market is one of the most dynamic right now in China.
 According to a study realized by iResearch, the annual sales for the cosmetics industry reached 25 billion euros annually and 7 billion were done via e-commerce websites.
-If the e-commerce has an incredible growth in China with a rate of 40% from one year to another and a total number of transaction of €354 billion, it is also the case concerning thecosmetics industry.
+If e-commerce has an incredible growth in China with a rate of 40% from one year to another and a total number of transactions of €354 billion, it is also the case concerning the cosmetics industry.
 However, this is a way much more difficult market to penetrate.

 Marketing to China it’s also an Agency